Lynn Kuo: Education and career

 Kuo did both her undergraduate and graduate studies at the University of California, Los Angeles, completing her PhD in 1980.
 Her dissertation, supervised by Thomas S. Ferguson, was Computations and Applications of Mixtures of Dirichlet Processes.
 She has worked at the Jet Propulsion Lab, the United States Department of Agriculture, and the Statistical and Applied Mathematical Sciences Institute before joining the Connecticut faculty.

-She is the treasurer of the New England Statistical Society, and has also worked as treasurer for the International Chinese Statistical Association.
+She was the treasurer of the New England Statistical Society, and has also worked as treasurer for the International Chinese Statistical Association.

 Awards and honors

 Kuo is a fellow of the American Statistical Association, and an elected member of the International Statistical Institute.
 In 2013, she won the Outstanding Service Award of the International Chinese Statistical Association.